Time Evolution Operators In Physics

 A^(q,p)n×n

-They are measured by applying giving the function it's arguments
+They are measured by applying the function on it's arguments

 Quantum